bizley/yii2-quill/README.md

 ## Additional information

-### Container and form's input
+### Container and form's inputs

 Quill editor is rendered in `div` container (this can be changed by setting `'tag'` parameter) and edited content is copied to hidden input field so it can be used in forms.
+You can modify container's HTML attributes by setting `'options'` parameter and hidden field HTML attributes by setting `'hiddenOptions'` parameter.

 ### Editor box's height

 Default editor height is *150px* (this can be changed by setting `'options'` parameter) and its box extends as new text lines are added.

 ### Quill source

-Quill's JS code is provided by CDN.
+Quill's JS code is provided by CDN since there is no build version of it at the repository package.
 You can change the Quill's version set with the current yii2-quill's release by changing `'quillVersion'` parameter but some options may not work correctly in this case.

 ### Additional JavaScript code